UoB-COMSM0166/2025-group-21/README.md

 #### Solutions and Adjustments
 Player Control:
-- Issues: difficulty understanding player movement mechanics and controls.
+- Issues: Difficulty understanding player movement mechanics and controls.
 - Solutions: To address this feedback, we implemented an initial instructions page.

 Instructions: